sithmel/Do-androids-dream-of-electric-duck/README.md

 run(getIterator(), (item) => { console.log(item) })
 ```
-Note: and we can use it in this way:
+Note: and we can use it in this way.
 ---
 #### get async iterator
 ```js